kubevela/kubevela/docs/en/developers/references/traits/rollout.md

 ## Description

-`Rollout` is used to configure Canary deployment strategy to your application.
+`Rollout` is used to configure Canary deployment strategy for your application.

 ## Specification